gustavfjorder/Estimation-of-distribution-algorithms/README.md

 Implementation and Experimental analysis of Estimation of Distribution Algorithms (EDAs) for the Traveling Salesman Problem (TSP)

 Currently implemented algorithms:
-- EHBSA (Edge Histogram Based Sampling Algorithm)
+- Switch positions of two cities at random (for testing purposes)

-Change positions of two random cities
+- EHBSA - Edge Histogram Based Sampling Algorithm